Baldwin Lake (Los Angeles County, California): History

 For hundreds of years before the Spanish colonization of Alta California displaced them in the late 18th century, Tongva people lived near the pond in a settlement called Alyeupkigna.
 The Spanish forced the Tongva to move to a reduction at the Mission San Gabriel Arcángel.
 At the site of the Tongva settlement, the Spanish established Alyeupkigna Rancheria in 1800, as an agricultural outpost of the mission.

 The Hugo Reid Adobe was built by Scottish−Mexican Hugo Reid on the shore of the pond in 1840.
 Reid received the full Mexican land grant for Rancho Santa Anita in 1845, with included 'Baldwin Lake' and numerous other artesian sag ponds and springs within its 3 square leagues (13,319 acres).

-Elias Jackson “Lucky” Baldwin purchased Rancho Santa Anita in 1875.
+Elias Jackson "Lucky" Baldwin purchased Rancho Santa Anita in 1875.
 Baldwin Lake served as a holding reservoir for ranch irrigation projects.
 It was dredged and deepened, perhaps by 12–15 ft, by Baldwin in the late 1880s, and a retaining wall capped by granite boulders was built around the shoreline.

 Baldwin built the elaborate Coach Barn near the pond in 1879, and the Queen Anne style 'Baldwin's Belvedere' or Santa Anita Ranch Guest Cottage on a peninsula surrounded by the waters in 1885−1886.
 The Queen Anne Cottage and Coach Barn are listed on the National Register of Historic Places and California Historical Landmarks.
 The Reid-Baldwin Adobe, remodeled and enlarged by Lucky Baldwin into his main ranch residence, is a California Historical Landmark.

 In 1947 the state and county acquired the land to create an arboretum around the pond and historic Baldwin structures.

 Wildlife

 Baldwin Lake is the home for many different forms of wildlife including numerous ducks, Canada geese and turtles.
-There are occasional great egrets also.
+There are also occasional egrets and great blue herons.